Compact fan drying a mildly damp area of blown fiberglass insulation in a dusty attic with exposed rafters and roof sheathing.

 Can mold grow while insulation is drying?

 Yes.
 Mold can begin forming during the drying phase if moisture remains trapped inside insulation fibers.
-This is why early drying response and humidity control are essential.
+This is why early drying response, airflow, and moisture-source control are essential.